 Does PRCA offer Honors and AP classes?

 Yes.
-High school students may select Honors and AP classes in core curriculum, including English, Math, Science, History and Foreign Language.
+High school students may select Honors and/or AP classes in core curriculum, including English, Math, Science, History and Foreign Language.
 Additionally, dual credit is offered for some classes through the University of Arizona and Colorado Christian University.